hshamsadd/HackYourFtutre-Notes/Week-3/3- Problem Solving/1- Problem Solving.md

-# A Beginner's Guide to Problem Solving in Programming
+# Problem Solving in Programming

-Welcome, new coders!
 One of the most important skills you'll develop as a programmer is **problem solving**.
 Programming isn't just about writing code; it's about figuring out how to tell a computer, step by step, how to solve a problem or achieve a goal.
 Computers are powerful, but they need very precise instructions!

 This guide will walk you through a general process to tackle programming problems, making them less daunting and more manageable.